-Relay Codes Assignment 4.9.15
+4.9.15 Relay Codes Assignment

-When a Primary code is enrolled for any user, the user is authorized to activate the Lock Strike relay.
+When a primary code is enrolled for any user, the user is authorized to activate the Lock Strike relay.
 However, different user codes may be set to operate the auxiliary relay instead or operate both the Lock strike and auxiliary relay.
-Assigning such codes is possible for any valid user code entered in the controller.
+Assignment of such codes is achievable for any valid user code entered in the controller.

 There are two methods to assign relay codes to users: a standard method and a search method.

-4.9.15.1 Relay Code Assignment using the Standard Method To assign relay code using the Standard method:
+4.9.15.1 Relay Code Assignment using the Standard Method

+To assign relay code using the Standard method: